Learning Pixel Trajectories with Multiscale Contrastive Random Walks

 \subsubsection{Motion estimation ablations}

 [0]{$^*$}

-To help understand which properties of our model contribute to its performance, we perform an ablation study on the KITTI-15 dataset (\tbl{tab:core}).
+To help understand which properties of our model contribute to its performance, we perform an ablation study on KITTI-15 (\tbl{tab:core}).
 We asked how the different losses contribute to the performance.
 We ablated the smoothness loss (Eq.~\ref{eq:smooth}), the self-supervision loss (Sec.~\ref{sec:regress}), and removing the constraint on the regressor in Eq.~\ref{eq:photocrw} by setting $\lambda_a = 0$.
 We see that the smoothness loss significantly improves results.
 Similarly, we discarded the feature consistency term from Eq.~\ref{eq:photocrw}, which reduces the quality of the results but outperforms the nonparametric model on the {\em all} metric.
-We also see that $\lbound$ loss improves the accuracy of occluded pixels (due to image boundaries).
-We also try different window sizes for the contrastive random walk (Tab. \ref{tab:crwablations}), finding that larger sizes improve results.

 \mypar{Training on internet video.} We found that our model generalized well to benchmark datasets when training solely on YouTube-VOS~\cite{xu2018youtube} (Tab.~\ref{tab:vos}).
 For comparison, we also trained ARFlow~\cite{liu2020learning} on YouTube-VOS.
 Our model obtained better performance on KITTI, while ARFlow performed better on Sintel.